pyeventsourcing/eventsourcing/docs/topics/introduction.rst

             self.tricks.append(trick)

-Optionally :ref:`configure an application <Application environment>` by setting environment variables, for example to enable aggregate caching or to specify a `persistence module <persistence.html>`_.
+Optionally :ref:`configure an application <Application configuration>` by setting environment variables, for example to enable aggregate caching or to specify a `persistence module <persistence.html>`_.